Rebecca D. Costa

 Rebecca Dazai Costa (born April 11, 1955) is an American sociobiologist, futurist, and author.
-She is expert in the field of fast adaptation.
+She is an expert in the field of fast adaptation.
 Costa is widely known for her controversial book, The Watchman's Rattle, which offers an evolutionary explanation for modern problems such as government gridlock, terrorism, addiction, a decline in education, etc. National Public Radio's EarthSky said, "Rebecca Costa is a sociobiologist who spots and explains emerging trends in relationship to human evolution, global markets, and new technologies."
-Her work has been featured in The New York Times, USA Today, Washington Post, and Larry King Live,.
+Her work has been featured in The New York Times, USA Today, Washington Post, and Larry King Live.
 Costa is the recipient of the Edward O. Wilson Biodiversity Technology Award.